mbarosendal/Todoki/README.md

 ## Overview

-Todoki is a **Pomodoro timer with task management features**, built as a summer project to challenge myself to create something I would actually use.
+Todoki is a **Pomodoro timer with task management features**, built as a summer project to challenge myself to create something I would use myself.

 The name **Todoki** comes from a play on words:
 - **Todo** (a to-do list, tasks)